webit-de/webit-ruby-styleguide/README.md

     object.method(arg)
     ```

+*  Method defininitions and calls: brackets around parameters are not necessary.
+If no brackets are used new lines should be indented with 4 spaces.
+    ```Ruby
+    # good
+    object.method arg
+    object.method(arg)

+    # bad
+    object.method arg1, arg2, arg3,
+      arg4, arg5, arg6

+    # good
+    object.method arg1, arg2, arg3,
+        arg4, arg5, arg6
+    ```
 * Multi-line method chaining: put points at the end of lines and methods on new lines.
 If using any newlines put every method to a new line
     ```Ruby
     # bad
     foo.bar.qux
       .baz

     # better
     foo.bar.qux.
       baz

     # ok
     foo.bar.qux.baz

     # bad
     foo.bar.qux.baz.bla.blub.first.last.all.includes(:myself).order(:left)